redis/docs/content/commands/hexpire/index.md

 syntax_str: seconds [NX | XX | GT | LT] numfields field [field ...]
 title: HEXPIRE
 ---
-Set an expiration (TTL, time-to-live) on one or more `field`s of a given hash key.
+Set an expiration (TTL or time to live) on one or more fields of a given hash key.
 At least one field must be specified.
 After the TTL has expired, the field(s) will automatically be deleted from the hash key.

 Field expirations will only be cleared by commands that delete or overwrite the